 - Business related fields – Accounting, Finance, Operations

-- Current college students or graduates ages 18 -30
+- Current college students or graduates ages 18 - 30, or 35 for veterans

 - Possess U.S. citizenship or permanent residency